gary-boyuan-zhang/gary-boyuan-zhang.github.io/_pages/about.md

 ## Advertisement

-I will apply for PhD programs in statistics and data science this fall (for starting in Fall 2024).
+I will apply for PhD programs this fall (for starting in Fall 2024).

 I am actively looking for research and collaboration opportunities in Spring and Summer 2024.